sachinmb27/Intelligent-Search-Engine/README.md

 ## A Web Search Engine for the UIC Domain

+Developed a smart search engine using a vector based method for the UIC domain.
+It consists of a web crawler, indexer, pre-processor and utilizes the PageRank algorithm and query expansion techniques.

 ### How to run the code
 1. Open Terminal.